 (If you can provide an actual official figure regarding his wealth, don’t hesitate to share it with us so we can update the article accordingly.)

 What kind of a list would this be without a good old-fashioned mob boss?
 Well, Anthony “Fat Tony” Salerno is one of the most successful gangsters that ever lived, and he made most of his money through the largest numbers racket operation in New York.
 This business brought in $50 million per year, and even though there aren’t any exact figures regarding his overall wealth, he managed to gather more than $1 billion.

-In 1986, Salerno was the front man for the Genovese crime family, and Fortune Magazine named him “America’s Top Gangster.”
+By the 1960s, he was making up to $50 million per year with his numbers racket operation in New York.
+In 1986, Fat Tony was the front man for the Genovese crime family, and Fortune Magazine named him “America’s Top Gangster.”

 Griselda Blanco was a woman that you did not want to mess with.
 Also known as the Black Widow, La Madrina, the Queen of Narco-Trafficking or the Cocaine Godmother, she was a fierce Colombian drug lord of the Medellin Cartel during the 1970s and 1980s.
 Reports indicate that she was responsible for up to 200 murders during her transports of cocaine from Colombia to Miami and New York.

 Currently incarcerated at the age of 67, Lehder testified against former Panamanian President Manuel Noriega in 1992 in order to receive a reduced sentence.
-As far as his fortune goes, the numbers add up to $2.7 billion.
+As far as his fortune goes, his net worth adds up to $2.7 billion.

 Turns out El Chapo’s quite a slippery guy, but before he managed to escape from prison, albeit briefly, he was one of the most powerful and brutal gangsters in Mexico, and maybe the world.